VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 **The read-side and the write-side in the Payments bounded context**

-### Notes on Integration with Online Payment Services
+### Integration with Online Payment Services, Eventual Consistency, and Command Validation

 Typically, online payment services offer two levels of integration with your site: